arlowatts/torys-map/worldbuilding/adventures/tuvdaks-gift.md

 The study includes a writing desk and two bookshelves.
 On the writing desk is an open book and a set of common writing utensils, as well as some special inks needed by wizards to properly record spells.
 The shelves contain a small variety of books, mostly about different practices of magic and methods of enchanting magical items.

 The open book on the desk is a partial record of all magical artifacts created over the centuries, whether by kobolds or dragons.
 When the characters find it, it is open to a page summarizing the properties of various magical crowns.
 It explains that crowns typically bestow mental powers to their users.
-As an example, the book describes the **Crown of Dominion** as an ancient artifact that would grant the wearer the ability to control the minds of others.
+As an example, the book describes the **Crown of Dominion**, an ancient artifact that would grant the wearer the ability to control the minds of others.
 Alternatively, a crown called **Citherei** granted its wearer full clarity and independence of mind, blocking any attempts to magical influence the wearer's thoughts.

 If the characters examine the contents of the bookshelves, they find that an entire section is devoted to Paparnad's research notes.
 Here he writes detailed descriptions of all of his work, including studies of ancient texts, experiments, and recent successes.
 The latest notes, dated over the past month, describe his recent progress in the creation of a Cloak of Invisibility.
 The final and most recent page states that the cloak is almost ready for use - it makes the wearer fully transparent, but a faint shimmer in the air around them would give away their presence to a careful observer.